 I also hold a co-appointment as an Associate Professor of Sociology at the University of Texas at San Antonio (Non-Residential/Adjunct), and serve as an academic writing coach for the Academic Writing Club.
-I previously held an appointment as Research Assistant Professor at Georgetown University in Washington, D.C. with the Center for Applied Research in the Apostolate (CARA).
+I was previously a Research Assistant Professor at Georgetown University in Washington, D.C. with the Center for Applied Research in the Apostolate (CARA).

 I hold a BA in Sociology and Communication from Southwestern University in Georgetown, TX and an MA and PhD in Sociology from the University of California, Santa Barbara.
 I am originally from San Antonio, Texas, but now call Knoxville, TN home with my spouse Brandon & children Sonoma and Carson.
 My hobbies include playing the guitar, mandolin, and piano in the folk/singer-songwriter genre, walking, wine tasting, and adventuring with my family.
 I am also an engaged community advocate in the city of Knoxville.